Harry Harlow: Reactive attachment disorder

-Definition

 Reactive attachment disorder (RAD) forms when a child has experienced maltreatment, sexual and emotional abuse, or other forms of neglect, and manifests as behavioral problems.
 The treatment for reactive attachment disorder is very complex.
 By the time a child has been seen and diagnosed with reactive attachment disorder, several different mental health, medical, and developmental conditions need to be treated.
 While more children are being diagnosed with RAD, most are first mis-diagnosed with other behavioral problems.
 Children diagnosed with RAD need to be in intensive therapy, and so should their caregivers.
 The confusing path to a diagnosis often leaves children and families suffering for longer periods of time.

-Harlow's contribution

 Harlow believed that the relationship between a mother and child was created by the mother providing tactile comfort, meaning infants have a natural need to touch and cling to something for emotional support.
 Harry Harlow helped further research that contributed to the discovery of RAD.
 He believed, and his study results showed, that the bond between mother and child in the first few years of life is extremely important for the mental health and development of the child.
 The ideas that he put into the psychology field of study helped discover what we know as RAD today.